Frequently Asked Questions

 Can cheerleaders be less than 6 years old?

-We do allow cheerleaders less than 6 years old, but need to be entering kindergarten in the fall of the year playing to be Mascots.
-They learn all the cheers, but do not participate in mounts.
-They will be on the Mini squad.
-There is a maximum of three mascots per Mini squad.
+We do allow cheerleaders less than 6 years old to participate as mascots.
+They learn cheers, but do not participate in mounts.
+They will typically cheer with the PW squad.

 When do cheerleaders practice?

-Cheerleaders typically practice three nights per week during the summer and then approximately two nights per week after school starts.
-Practice is usually 6-8pm, but is coach determined.
+Cheerleaders typically practice three nights per week during the summer and then approximately 2-3 nights per week after school starts.
+Practice is usually 6-8pm, but is determined by the coaches and coordinators.

 Where do cheerleaders practice?

-Cheerleaders practice at William Street School (WSS) in the back through the summer and early fall and then, for competition participants only, move to various indoor facilities when it gets dark earlier.
+Cheerleaders practice at William Street School (WSS) during the summer and early fall and then, for competition participants only, move to various indoor facilities when it gets dark earlier.
 Click here

 for directions to WSS (Football Practice Field).